SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

     useStorageClass: standard
 ```

 For message processing brokers (this includes the single broker in non-HA deployment), the requested storage size is set using the `spec.storage.messagingNodeStorageSize` parameter.
 If not specified then the default value of `30Gi` is used.
-If the storage size is set to `0` then `useStorageClass` will be disregarded and pod-local ephemeral storage will be used.
+If the storage size is set to `0` then `useStorageClass` is disregarded and pod-local ephemeral storage is used.

 When deploying PubSub+ in an HA redundancy group, monitoring broker nodes have minimal storage requirements compared to working nodes.
 It is recommended to leave the `spec.storage.monitorNodeStorageSize` parameter unspecified or at default.
 Although monitoring nodes will work with zero persistent (ephemeral) storage it is recommended to allocate the minimum so diagnostic information remains available with the loss of the monitoring pod.